-The CTI program received 451 referrals during the 30-month period following the launch in 2013.
+The CTI[®] program received 451 referrals during the 30-month period following the launch in 2013.
 (Changing staff levels year-to-year based on available funding account for differences in the number of referrals as well as the number of participants enrolled in the program annually.)

 FREED tracked and reported outcomes including hospital readmissions within 30 days for everyone who was referred and everyone who completed the program.
-CTI reports an average readmission rate of 7 percent for program participants over a 30-month period.
+CTI[®] reports an average readmission rate of 7 percent for program participants over a 30-month period.
 During 2013, the participant readmission rate was 7 percent.
 Readmission occurred for 6.5 percent of participants in 2014.
 The readmission rate was also 7 percent for the first six months of 2015.

-TABLE 2: Care Transition Intervention (CTI) Participation\
+TABLE 2: Care Transitions Intervention (CTI)® Participation

-CTI PROGRAM Number of Referrals Number who Completed the Program 2013 2014 2015 (6 months) 280 136 35 82 46 35 TOTALS 451 141
+CTI [®] PROGRAM Number of Referrals Number who Completed the Program 2013 2014 2015 (6 months) 280 136 35 82 46 35 TOTALS 451 141

-\Differences in referrals and number who completed the program year-to-year is attributed to varying staffing levels.
+^{}Differences in referrals and number who completed the program year-to-year is attributed to varying staffing levels.

 These readmission rates compare with a 10 percent to 10.7 percent readmission rate within 30 days after discharge for all populations, regardless of diagnosis, age, or source of insurance.
-Moreover, Medicare beneficiaries with certain diagnoses experience readmission rates from 17 percent to 22 percent, which are significantly higher than the project reports.
-Similarly, the 30-day readmission rate for those referred to the program but who did not participate was also 17 percent.
-Actor reports that the hospital administration was pleased with the positive outcomes of the CTI including the benefits to patients as well as the cost savings.
+Moreover, Medicare beneficiaries with diagnoses including heart attack, heart failure, pneumonia, COPD and stroke experience readmission rates from 17 percent to 22 percent, which are significantly higher than the project reports.
+10 Similarly, the 30-day readmission rate for those referred to the program but who did not participate was also 17 percent.

-TABLE 3: CTI Participant Readmissions Within 30 Days Following Discharge 2013 - 2015
+TABLE 3: CTI[®] Participant Readmissions Within 30 Days Following Discharge 2013 - 2015

-Year
+Year Percentage (%)

 2013 7%

 2014 6.5%

 2015 (6 months) 7%

-\Sierra Nevada Memorial Hospital overall readmission rate for all patients during 30 days after discharge: 10 percent to 10.7 percent
+^{}Sierra Nevada Memorial Hospital overall readmission rate for all patients during 30 days after discharge: 10 percent to 10.7 percent